gbesnard/rw-wave/README.md

 # Introduction

-Learning project to have a feeling about how audio is digitized, stored, and manipulated.
+Learning project to get a feeling about how audio is digitized, stored, and manipulated.

 Simple python script which:
     - Import a .wav file and instantiate a Python object with it